- What is the Venmo Email Scam?

 Citing a fake "Venmo User Protection Policy," the email goes on to say that this policy is in place to keep you safe from fraudulent sellers.
 But, of course, there is no mention of what package you are supposed to send and any info regarding the physical address—ensuring you'll need to email support for more information.

 The Scammer Threatens to Release Your Information

 The email message is purposefully confusing and vague.
-If you happen to email them asking for further clarification on the package, where to ship it, and how to get your money, the scammers will then use psychological manipulation techniques to get you to transfer money into their account(s).
+If you happen to email the sender asking for further clarification on the package, where to ship it, and how to get your money, it will be no use.
+The scammers will then use psychological manipulation techniques to get you to transfer money into their account(s).

 Red Flags of the Venmo Email Scam

 There are several red flags to be aware of for this Venmo email scam that can save you from getting your personal information stolen.

 One of the first red flags of this Venmo email scam is found in the "From" or "Name" field.
 When you initially receive the email, you'll see the sender's name, which will likely say something like Venmo or Venmo Support.

 When you open the email, the address field should appear next to the name.
 Per Venmo, any correspondence coming from them will end with @venmo.com, and its customer service email address is [email protected].

 Once you get into the body of the message, you'll notice a number of grammatical errors, which isn't uncommon with these types of email scams.
 For example, in the second paragraph, you'll see:

 "In our efforts to protect all merchant transactions, We have now received payments for your item from our secure server.
 This is to ensure that the seller and buyer do their responsibility in every transaction we handle,this Venmo User Protection Policy methods have been taken due to fraudulent sellers."